-This episode of CS is titled “Meanwhile, Back in the East” because before we dive into the next phase of church history in Europe, we need to catch up on what’s happening to the East.
+This episode is titled “Meanwhile, Back in the East” because before we dive into the next phase of church history in Europe, we need to catch up on what’s happening to the East.

-It’s important I insert a short parenthetical comment here.
-Knowing what devastation the Mongols wrought during the 13th & 14th Cs and the literal wagon-loads of blood they spilled, we have to be careful when we call these tribes Christian.
+It’s important to insert a short parenthetical comment here.
+Knowing what devastation the Mongols wrought during the 13th and 14th Cs and the literal wagon-loads of blood they spilled, we have to be careful when we call these tribes Christian.
 They certainly weren’t evangelical missionaries.
-Their faith was a highly-distorted Nestorian version of the Gospel that exercised little restraint on the barbaric rapaciousness that marked the Golden Horde’s conquests.
-Still, they called themselves Christians and their claimed allegiance to the Gospel is going to have a dramatic impact on what happens in the Middle East.
+Their faith was a highly-distorted Nestorian version of the Gospel that exercised little restraint on the barbaric rapaciousness that marked their conquests.
+Still, they called themselves ‘’Christians and their claimed allegiance to the Gospel had a huge impact on what happened in the Middle East.

 Genghis Khan’s son Tolui, married a Christian woman from the Keriat tribe.
 One of their sons was the Mongol ruler Hulegu.
 Another was the famous Kublai Khan, founder of the Yaun Dynasty in China.
 While Hulegu seems to have identified as a Christian, Kublai certainly favored Christians in his court.
 When Hulegu conquered Baghdad, the Islamic capital of the day, his Christian wife urged him to destroy the city’s mosques but protect the churches.
 Her goal was to dismantle Islam in the region and hand it a permanent setback.

 Christians all across the Middle East took advantage of their newfound freedom and hoped things would stay that way indefinitely under a sympathetic Mongol rule.
-With Hulegu & his heirs in power, Christians began doing things that had been forbidden under Islam; like carrying the cross in public processions, drinking wine, and building churches where none had been permitted.
+With Hulegu and his heirs in power, Christians began doing things that had been forbidden under Islam; like carrying the cross in public processions, drinking wine, and building churches where none had been permitted.

 The Mongol leaders became increasingly aware that Islam, with its embrace of jihad in the extension of the Faith by the power of the sword, was much more compatible with their values than either Christianity or Buddhism.
-Slowly but surely they began to drift towards Islam until 1295, when the new Khan, Mahmoud Gazahn, persecuted Christianity and Buddhism.
+They began to drift towards Islam until 1295, when the new Khan, Mahmoud Gazahn, persecuted Christianity and Buddhism.
 His successors followed his policies.
 During the early years of the 14th C, Christians found themselves under the control of a Muslim super-state.
 Their position radically change from what they’d known under the Arab caliphate.
 Now Christians were subject to intense persecution.
 In the regional capital of Al-Malek in 1338, all Christians in the city were killed.
-The few traces of faith among the Keriats & Uighurs didn’t last much into the 15th C.
+The few traces of faith among the Keriats and Uighurs didn’t last much into the 15th C.

-The greatest Mameluke leader was the General Baibar, the Scourge of both Crusaders and Mongols.
-Baibar hated Christians in general, but had an extra dose of loathing for Christians of the European variety.
+The greatest Mameluke leader was General Baibar, the Scourge of both Crusaders and Mongols.
+Baibar hated Christians in general, but had an extra dose of loathing for those of the European variety.
 When he captured Antioch in 1268, he wrote the city’s Crusader ruler, who’d barely escaped, “Had you stayed, you’d have seen the crosses in your churches smashed, the pages of a false testament scattered, the patriarchs’ tombs overturned.
 You would have seen your Muslim enemy trampling over the places where you celebrated Mass, cutting the throats of monks, priests, and deacons upon your altars–bringing sudden death to the patriarchs and slavery to your royal princes.”

-Let me give a quick sketch of what happened.
+A quick sketch of what happened.

 In 1293, an initial persecution fizzled when the sultan’s officials realized the Christians they were about to execute controlled the country’s finances and were the most competent scribes.

-The effects of this crisis linger to the present day, since the rigorous Muslim legalism that emerged at that time shaped the modern Islamic fundamentalist movements.
+The effects of this crisis linger to the present day, since the rigorous Muslim legalism that emerged at that time shaped modern Islamic fundamentalist movements.
 From the 1290s, Muslim jurists produced ever harsher interpretations of the laws governing minorities, particularly through the work of militant puritanical scholars like Ibn Taymiyyah.
 His life was shaped by the disasters of the Mongol wars which forced him into exile in Egypt.
 He saw his goal as the militant restoration of Islam in the face of its enemies at home and abroad.
 His work has had a long afterlife.
 Ibn Taymiyyah is regarded as the spiritual godfather of the Wahhabi movement and of most modern extremist and jihadist groups.
 Among many others, Osama bin Laden cited him as a special hero.

-The Muslim hostility toward Christianity of the early 14th C was reflected in outbreaks of extreme anti-Christian violence.
+The Muslim hostility toward Christianity in the early 14th C was reflected in outbreaks of extreme anti-Christian violence.
 In 1321, Muslim mobs looted and destroyed Cairo’s Coptic churches.
 Usually, a Muslim cleric would give the signal for the attacks by mobilizing crowds in the mosques under the cry of “Down with the churches.”

 Now, the sultan tried to keep order, but the hatred of Christians was too powerful to contain.
 They were blamed for setting fires across Cairo.
 When some of the accused confessed under torture, the authorities were forced to support the popular movement.
 At one point, the Sultan faced a mob of 20,000 calling for the forceful suppression of Christians.
 In order to safeguard his rule, the Sultan permitted purge.
 The government went further and announced that anyone who found a Christian was permitted to beat him and take his goods.

 In a society founded on honor and family pride, the humiliations of these new policies were too much to bear for many wealthy urban Christians who then converted to Islam.
 Other, poorer Christians proved firmer; particularly if they were located in rural areas where government policies were slower to penetrate.
 But later waves of intimidation wore down there resistance.
 Violence in the 1320s reduced Christian numbers and prepared the way for the disasters of 1354.
-From the end of the 14th C, Egypt’s Coptic Christians were reduced to a minority status that they retain up to the present day.
-The Coptic Church entered a period of hibernation that lasted until the mid-19th C. This is sad when we consider that Egypt had been a major center of Christianity for hundreds of years, & the place of dozens of vital and prolific monasteries.
+From the end of the 14th C, Egypt’s Coptic Christians were reduced to a minority they retain up to the present day.
+The Coptic Church entered a period of hibernation that lasted until the mid-19th C. This is sad when we consider that Egypt had been a major center of Christianity for hundreds of years, and the place of dozens of vital and prolific monasteries.
 What were once the thousand monks of Bufanda, were reduced to just two.

 Once their Mongol rulers converted to Islam, conditions became equally difficult for the Christians of Mesopotamia and Syria.
 Between 1290 and 1330, the story of Christianity in these parts, like that in Egypt, becomes a long list of disasters and ever harsher laws.
 One edict commanded that churches be demolished and services halted.
 All clergy and Christian leaders were to be executed.
 The storied churches of Tabriz, Arbella, Mosul, and Baghdad were torn down.
-Bishops and priests were tortured & imprisoned.
+Bishops and priests were tortured and imprisoned.
 Some laws struck directly at ordinary believers rather than just the institutions and hierarchy.
 Some of these edicts came from the Khans themselves while others came from the initiation of local governors.
 But the effects were just as damaging.
 Even when the Khans tried to limit persecution, they could hardly stem the zeal of local officers.
 In some cities, local laws ordered forcible conversion to Islam and prohibited the exercise of Christianity upon the pain of death.
 One Muslim ruler in Armenia passed ruinous taxes and ordered that anyone who refused to convert to Islam should be branded, blinded in one eye, and castrated.
 Christians and Jews were to be instantly recognizable by wearing distinctive clothing.
 In the words of one contemporary, “The persecutions and disgrace and markings and ignominy which the Christian suffered at this time, especially in Baghdad, well the words cannot describe.”
 The persecution reached its height with wholesale massacres at Arbella in 1310 and at Amita in 1317.
 There at Amita, where 12,000 were sold into slavery, the destruction of churches and monasteries was so thorough the fires burned for a month.
 These persecutions had a greater effect on the churches of the Middle East than any other event since the conversion of the Roman Empire.
 The succession of church leadership that had remained unbroken since the time of the Apostles came to an abrupt end.
 Whole Christian communities were annihilated across Central Asia and surviving communities shrank to tiny fractions of their former size.
-Christianity disappeared in Persia and across southern & central Iraq the patriarchs of Babylon now literally headed for the hills, taking up residence on the safer soil of northern Mesopotamia.
+Christianity disappeared in Persia and across southern and central Iraq the patriarchs of Babylon now literally headed for the hills, taking up residence on the safer soil of northern Mesopotamia.